nypesap/nypesap.github.io/docs/offer.md

 - Audit of the current state
 - Design and preparation of SAP Fiori launchpad content management concept
-- Implementation of the concept and roles creation (with the use of [Fiori Tracker Suite](https://fioritracker.org))
+- Implementation of the concept and roles creation
+- Documenting and mapping roles, catalogs, and apps with the use of [Fiori Tracker Suite](https://fioritracker.org)
 - Establishing the processes for requirements gathering, adding new apps, etc
 - Handover and initial support

 [Contact us](contact.md) to get a detailed quote.